 An HO-8 policy contains the same types of coverage as a standard homeowners insurance policy, but it only covers your home and personal belongings at their actual cash value in the event of a loss.

 That means if your home is damaged by a fire, depreciation would be factored into your claim reimbursement.
 If you had a standard homeowners policy in that scenario, you’d be paid out at the home’s replacement cost.

 HO-8 policies also don’t cover as many causes of damage or loss as a typical home insurance policy.
-Under an HO-8 policy, your home and belongings are only protected against the following ten perils.
+Under an HO-8 policy, your home and belongings are only protected against the following 10 named perils.